 A precious letter by Jane Austen is currently for sale and Jane Austen’s House Museum urgently needs your help to save the letter for the public.
 It is the letter Jane wrote to her fondest niece Anna Lefroy, and we have until 31 July 2019 to raise £10,000 towards the purchase cost.
 Please give generously today!

-LINK TO JUST GIVING PAGE:
+JUST GIVING PAGE: https://www.justgiving.com/campaign/save-austen-letter